geetools/geemvc/README.md

 * Because geeMVC is very easy to extend with minimal fuss.
 * Because it is fun to use and lets you get your work done fast.
 * Because it comes with a very flexible routing and validation mechanism that is still easy to use.
-* Because geeMVC allows you to use scripting languages like javascript, groovy or MVEL for even more flexibility.
+* Because geeMVC allows you to use scripting languages like JavaScript, Groovy or MVEL for even more flexibility.
 * Because over 200 test-cases prove that it works reliably.

 ### Contact the geeMVC Team